 Community patterns are characterized by groupings of aligned longhouses and less evidence of house rebuilding.
 There is also a nearly two-fold increase in mean village size and longhouse length.
-Both overall population increases and community fusion have been suggested to explain these trends (Dodd et al. 1990; Pearce 1984:379-384).
+Both overall population increases and community fusion have been suggested to explain these trends (Dodd et al. 1990; Pearce 1984;379-384).
 It has been argued that Middle Iroquoian population growth occurred at rates that have rarely been equalled among early agricultural societies (Warrick 1990:353, 2000:444).
 These changes in the community pattern infrastructure imply a more elaborate sociopolitical organization in order to cope with the logistics of managing a resident population which increasingly exceeded the capabilities of band-level social institutions (Trigger 1985:93; Warrick 1990:348; 2000:439-441; Williamson and Robertson 1994).
-Complex political means of regulating village affairs and for linking separate villages developed, as exemplified by the appearance on sites (in variable frequencies within and between regional settlement clusters) of palisades around settlements, ossuary burial features5, semi-subterranean sweat lodges6, and, as noted above, increasingly orderly settlement layouts.
+Complex political means of regulating village affairs and for linking separate villages developed, as exemplified by the appearance on sites (in variable frequencies within and between regional settlement clusters) of palisades around settlements, ossuary burial features, semi-subterranean sweat lodges, and, as noted above, increasingly orderly settlement layouts.
 Widespread similarities in pottery and smoking pipe styles also point to increasing levels of intercommunity communication and integration.
 Substantial variability in longhouse and settlement size, on the other hand, involving both expansion and contraction, as well as overall settlement configuration, suggests significant movements of people, as groups struggled to adapt to the evolving ecological and social milieux (MacDonald 2002:348).
 As is the case for earlier (and later) periods, the evolution of Middle Iroquoian period must be understood as multilinear, with each region experiencing unique cultural adaptations and arriving at different stages of economic, social, and political development at slightly different times (Robertson and Williamson 2002).

 The Middle Iroquoian period also marks the point in Iroquoian cultural evolution at which a fully developed agricultural system, based on corn, bean and squash husbandry, crystallized.
 Maize was the pre-eminent dietary staple, although hunting, fishing and the collection of wild plant foods remained important tasks at particular times of the year.
 This required the establishment of a variety of special purpose sites at varying distances from the main settlements.
-In fact, it may have been during the late thirteenth century, at least in some localities that maize consumption peaked.
-Detailed isotope analysis of human remains from the circa A.D.
-1300 Moatfield ossuary, located on a tributary of the Don River approximately five kilometres north of Lake Ontario in the City of Toronto, indicates that for a brief period, maize comprised 70% of the diet.
-Such a reliance on a single foodstuff was likely neither sustainable in terms of production effort nor desirable in terms of health or risk buffering.
-Intensified cultivation may have been a necessary, temporary, response to increased population concentration within a newly amalgamated settlement (van der Merwe et al. 2003; Pfeiffer and Williamson 2003).
-Such levels of
+In fact, it may have been during the late thirteenth century, at

-5 Ossuary burial is a mode of corporate burial in which the remains of numerous individuals, who were formerly interred within a village were disinterred and re-deposited into one or two mass graves.
+Ossuary burial is a mode of corporate burial in which the remains of numerous individuals, who were formerly interred within a village were disinterred and re-deposited into one or two mass graves.
 Presumably, this act took place upon abandonment of the village in favour of a new site.
 Ossuaries range in size from those that contain the disarticulated and/or bundled remains of approximately ten individuals, to those that contain the remains of 500 people or more.
 The tradition of ossuary burial began in the Early Iroquoian period as a family-oriented rite.
 By early Middle Iroquoian times, ossuaries had become larger community-wide features, and by the end of the Middle Iroquoian period their creation likely involved the participation of members of different allied villages in a joint burial ceremony.